DevExpress/devextreme-angular/README.md

 }
 ```

-To access a DevExtreme widget instance in markup, you can the same template reference variables.
+To access a DevExtreme widget instance in markup, you can use the same template reference variables.
 The following example demonstrates how you can get a dxSelectBox value in the template.

 ```html
 <dx-select-box #selectbox [items]="items"></dx-select-box>